Q. What is SCUBA?

 Q. Do you need to be fit to scuba dive?

 A. Yes.
 You should be at least averagely fit.
-Diving is a physical sport and you will be expected to carry your kit around (weighing approx 20kg) at the pool and to/from the boat.
+Diving is a physical sport and you will be expected to carry your kit around (weighing approx 20kg) to/from the boat.
 You need to be in good general health.
 You will be asked to complete a medical questionnaire and, depending on your answers, you might need to have a medical with a diving doctor before taking up SCUBA diving.
 If in any doubt we will ask for a medical with a diving doctor before starting open water training.

 Q. Do I need my own equipment?